5jt/dyalog-cookbook/manuscript/14_Services.md

 ## Obstacles

 From experience we can tell that there are quite a number of traps.
-In general there are three different types of problem you might encounter:
+In general there are three different types of problems you might encounter:

 1. The Service pretends to start (read: show "running" in the Services GUI) but nothing happens at all.
 2. The Service starts, the log file reads fine, but once you request the Service to "Pause" or "Stop" you get nothing but a Windows error message.